 Bone density tests can be done in the radiology department of a hospital, a radiology diagnostic center, or a doctor's office.
 You lie on a table that has an overhanging cover, resembling a tanning bed, while a radiologist or x-ray technician moves a scanner above your spine, hip, or wrist.
 The test takes 10-20 minutes.
 The test itself is painless, but you may experience some discomfort because you have to lie still.

 What risks are there from the test?

 The test doesn't have any significant risks.
-Bone density tests that use x-rays expose you to about one-tenth the amount of radiation as in a single chest x-ray.
-This is too small an amount to be likely to cause any harm, except to a fetus in a pregnant woman.
+Bone density tests that use x-rays expose you to about one-tenth the amount of radiation as in a single chest x-ray, an amount that is generally considered safe.

 Must I do anything special after the test is over?